Skip to main content

 Analyst Summary

-Both Hasura and Cursor compete directly in the AI Dev Tools space, making this a head-to-head matchup within the same market segment.
+AI Dev Tools remains a contested market, with Hasura and Cursor among its most prominent entrants.
 Hasura is an open-source platform that instantly generates GraphQL and REST APIs over databases, enabling developers to query, mutate, and subscribe to data changes without writing backend code, and has extended its platform to include AI-native API orchestration for connecting LLMs to enterprise data sources.
 Cursor is an AI-powered code editor founded in 2022 that has rapidly become a significant player in the AI developer tools market.

 Metrics Comparison